jodaf/quilvyn-eberron/README.md

 ### Usage

-Once the Eberron plugin is installed as described above, start Quilvyn and choose 'D&D v3.5' from the rule sets menu in the initial window.

-### Usage

-Once the quilvyn-phb35 package is installed as described above, start Quilvyn and choose 'Eberron Campaign Setting using D&D v3.5 rules' from the rule sets menu in the initial window.
+Once the quilvyn-eberron package is installed as described above, start Quilvyn and choose 'Eberron Campaign Setting using D&D v3.5 rules' from the rule sets menu in the initial window.